Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZCR_light_sensor_sink/application_implementation.md

   DMD_updateDisplay();
 }
 ```

+## 2- Compile time:

--	Build and flash the generated binary.
+Build and flash the generated binary (be sure to have flashed a bootloader as well!).

+Bootloader can be generated from the Gecko bootloader examples, but if you want to shortcut for this tutorial, you can flash any of the demos before flashing this project's binary.
+Just avoid erasing the memory as this may erase the bootloader as well.